 to saturated fat, as they can increase the amount of cholesterol in

 rapeseed oil and spreads which are made from these oils, as

 well as some nuts and seeds, are all high in monunsaturated

 fats.
 Monounsaturated fats can help to maintain healthy

 Have these in small amounts.
 Soya,

-vegetable and sunflower oil as well as spreads made from
+vegetable and sunflower oils, spreads made from these oils,

 fats help to maintain healthy cholesterol levels and provide

 essential fatty acids.

 Top tips to help you reduce your saturated fat